Jules Joseph Lefebvre: Career

 He won the prestigious Prix de Rome with his The Death of Priam in 1861.
 Between 1855 and 1898, he exhibited 72 portraits in the Paris Salon.
 Many of his paintings are single figures of beautiful women.
 Among the portraits of his considered the best were those of M. L. Reynaud and the Prince Imperial (1874).
 In 1891, he became a member of the French Académie des Beaux-Arts.

 He was professor at the Académie Julian in Paris.
 Lefebvre is chiefly important as an excellent and sympathetic teacher who numbered many Americans among his 1500 or more pupils.
-Among his famous students were Fernand Khnopff, Kenyon Cox, Félix Vallotton, Ernst Friedrich von Liphart, Georges Rochegrosse, the Scottish-born landscape painter William Hart, Walter Lofthouse Dean, and Edmund C. Tarbell, who became an American Impressionist painter.
-Another pupil was the miniaturist Alice Beckington as was Laura Leroux-Revault, the daughter of his friend Louis Hector Leroux.
+Among his famous students were Fernand Khnopff, Kenyon Cox, Félix Vallotton, Ernst Friedrich von Liphart, Georges Rochegrosse, the Scottish-born landscape painter William Hart, Walter Lofthouse Dean, and Edmund C. Tarbell, who became an US Impressionist painter.
+Another pupil was the miniaturist Alice Beckington, as was Laura Leroux-Revault, the daughter of his friend Louis Hector Leroux.
 Jules Benoit-Lévy entered his workshop at the École nationale supérieure des Beaux-Arts.